 Bumble made its initial public offering in February 2021 — nearly a year into the coronavirus pandemic.
-Mere months later, as the collective vaccination rate rises and people begin heading out of their homes, dating is top-of-mind for many.
+Since then, as the collective vaccination rate has risen and people are heading out of their homes, dating is top-of-mind for many.

-Now, as Bumble’s ready for romance to evolve in the post-pandemic era, investors are wondering whether Bumble’s stock price will benefit from the projected return to dating?
-It looks very possible on both fronts.
+Now, as romance evolves in the post-pandemic era, investors are wondering whether Bumble’s stock price will benefit from the projected return to dating.

 The Changing Landscape of Dating After a Pandemic

 What will dating look like post-pandemic?
 Many feel that it may be a moving target for a while.
 To be sure, the team at Bumble turned to experts in the field for insight.
 Here’s what emerged during that conversation as well as a look at Bumble’s predictions on dating.

 Like it or not, the coronavirus got Americans accustomed to being on video.
 Odds are that’s likely to continue across aspects of day-to-day existence, including dating.
 That’s good news for Bumble, which debuted in-app calling and video chats before the pandemic.

 Another aspect of pandemic life is that people arrived at a new level of awareness about each other.
 They introduced themselves to one another via video.
 The world was given a glimpse into the homes and everyday lives of celebrities and public figures.